Private Tours Entirely Designed Around You

 While you’re here, try the pralines first.
 If you like a proper Brussels classic, the Pavé de Bruxelles is a great place to start.
 You must also try their Bulle truffles; they are always a crowd-pleaser.
 There are also pineapple and passionfruit pralines with traditional Belgian cream inside if you like a twist on the classics.

-Laurent Gerbaud: Unexpected Flavours and Less-Sweet Chocolate
+Laurent Gerbaud: Unexpected Flavors and Less-Sweet Chocolate

 Find it: Rue Ravenstein 2D, by Mont des Arts